Age limits for lens replacement and cataract surgery

 Older adults may have other health concerns

-Older adults may have other health concerns that could impact their ability to undergo cataract surgery.
-For example, they may have underlying medical conditions or take medications that could affect the surgery or their recovery.
-As a result, it is important for older adults to discuss their health with their eye doctor and their primary care physician before undergoing cataract surgery.
+Older adults sometimes have other medical conditions or take medications that may affect surgery or recovery.
+It’s important for older patients to discuss their health with their eye doctor and GP before surgery.
+Together, they can plan safely for the best outcome.

 Cataract surgery is safe for older adults